A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Introduction

-Our works have the following contributions. \begin{itemize} \item We propose an end-to-end input-size flexibility cGAN model for single image dehazing, which gathered the advantages of various dehazing models, i.e., end-to-end manner, input-size flexibility mode, training with GAN and multi-loss functions.
-Based on our model, both adversary training and test stages can be changed to input-size flexibility mode and the image dehazing performance can be improved greatly. \end{itemize} \begin{itemize} \item In our framework, we design a UR-Net structure based on the popular U-Net \cite{18Tang} structure and residual learning \cite{19HeZRS16}, which is simple and effective.
+Our works have the following contributions. \begin{itemize} \item An end-to-end input-size flexibility cGAN model is proposed for single image dehazing.
+The size of feature map in each layer of the generator is automated calculated based on the size of the input image.
+Based on our model, input-size flexibility mode can be applied to both adversary training and test stages and the image dehazing performance can be improved greatly. \end{itemize} \begin{itemize} \item In our framework, a UR-Net structure is designed based on the popular U-Net \cite{18Tang} structure and residual learning \cite{19HeZRS16}, which is simple and effective.
 The generator is the iteration of UR-Net between two adjacent convolutional layers.
-Moreover, the generator design of our GAN structure is based on the idea of the encoder-decoder \cite{20Hinton504} mechanism and the size of feature map in each layer of the decoder is related to the size of the input image.
-In order to realize input-size flexibility adversary training, the spatial pyramid pooling (SPP) \cite{21HeZR015} structure is embedded into the discriminator. \end{itemize} \begin{itemize} \item Training with multi-loss functions is also an important part of our framework, we proposed a consistency loss, and combined adversary loss, $L_1$ loss, the structural similarity (SSIM) loss and a new peak signal to noise ratio (PSNR) loss to train our network.
+Moreover, in order to realize input-size flexibility adversary training, the spatial pyramid pooling (SPP) \cite{21HeZR015} structure is embedded into the discriminator. \end{itemize} \begin{itemize} \item Training with multi-loss functions is also an important part of our framework.
+We proposed a novel consistency loss to keep the transformation consistency between the generated dehazing image and the real input image, and combined adversary loss, $L_1$ loss, the structural similarity (SSIM) loss and a new peak signal to noise ratio (PSNR) loss to train our network.
 The effectiveness of these loss functions is verified by ablation studies. \end{itemize}

 The rest of this paper is organized as follows.
 In Section \ref{se:2}, related works about learning-based single image dehazing are reviewed.
 The idea, framework and details of the proposed input-size flexibility cGAN for single image dehazing are presented in Section \ref{se:3}.
 In Section \ref{se:4}, datasets, evaluation metrics and the experimental results are presented.
 Section \ref{se:5} concludes the paper.